Last Updated on June 10, 2021 by Jim Ferri

 By Jim Ferri

-I’ve often spent just two days in Amsterdam, returning numerous times over the years.
+I’ve often spent just 2 days in Amsterdam, returning numerous times over the years.
 Obviously I’ve fallen in love with the city.
 I’ve also found that returning for short periods over the years is a great way to see the city.

 This means I’ve often seen it mostly in dribs and drabs, always in a rush, passing through on my way to somewhere else, never having time to give anything more than a cursory glance.